aws-samples/aws-ct-vpc-flowlogs/README.md

 ### CfCT configuration

+Pre-reqs:
+1. Deploy the `management_prep.template` into the management account (where control tower service is activated).

+This deploys the `AWSControlTowerExecution` role, so that customisations such as this one are able to be deployed into the management account.
+It also enters some commonly used values into SSM parameter store, and these are referenced inside the manifest file, using the `alfred_ssm` macro (more on this macro, and the schema of the manifest file can be found in the [CfCT Developers Guide](https://s3.amazonaws.com/solutions-reference/customizations-for-aws-control-tower/latest/customizations-for-aws-control-tower-developer-guide.pdf))

+CfCT Configuration:
 1. Append the 4 resources of the Resources section of the [manifest file](./manifest.yaml) to your own CfCT manifest file.
 1. Check and configure the parameters within each resource section to reflect your environment.
 Substitue all `<REPLACE ME>` entries with the correct values for your environment.
 1. Deploy your CfCT solution as per your setup (using zip or codecommit etc)